MujuniEli/CRL/README.md

 ## Overview

    Given a figma design I had to code it up using the knowledge that had been shared with me in the course.
-And endevoured to do my best the site is fully responsive on all screen sizes including the navigation
+And I endevoured to do my best the whole site is fully responsive on all screen sizes.